 If you are not sure if a topic is appropriate, please ask.
 Every group must work on a different topic - first come, first served.
-I will post a list of topics that are taken on the course web site.
-The deadline for telling me your topic and the people you will work with is 4 pm, Friday 27th February (see below).
+I will post a list of topics that are taken on the web site.
+The deadline for telling me your topic and the people you will work with is Monday 1st March (see below).
 If you want to avoid having your topic taken by another group, do not wait until the last minute to do this part of the assignment.
-Also, do some preliminary literature searches before you make your choice to ensure that there is sufficient information in the scientific literature on your chosen topic.
+Also, do some preliminary literature searches before you make your choice to ensure that there is sufficient information on your chosen topic.

-Once you have identified the topic you are interested in, you need to research that topic to find out what the scientific studies show.
+Once you have identified the topic you are interested in, you need to research the topic to find out what the scientific studies tell us.
 The scientific literature, popular literature, news, personal experience, and the Internet are filled with information about conservation biology.
 You can use any of these sources for background information.
-But, the content of your poster presentation must be based exclusively on information from the peer-reviewed scientific literature (i.e., the type of articles we are reading in most of the class discussions).
-Scopus (available via the UConn libraries) or Google Scholar (NOT regular Google!) are probably the best places for searches of primary literature.
+But, the content of your poster presentation must be based exclusively on information from the peer-reviewed scientific literature (i.e., the type of articles we are reading in most of class discussions).
+Web of Science (available via the UConn libraries) or Google Scholar (NOT regular Google!) are probably the best places for searches of primary literature.
 I will talk about what counts as the peer-reviewed literature in lecture, but if you are unsure ask me or the TA.

-You will need to read a number of scientific articles (probably 5-10 is the absolute minimum; more would be better) to produce a good poster.
-Your poster should (a) identify the conservation issue you were interested in and the news event that it connects to; (b) provide background information on the problem; (c) describe current scientific knowledge on the topic; and (d) identify what is known in terms of finding solutions to the problem.
+You will need to read a number of scientific articles (probably at least 5-10) to produce a good poster.
+Your poster should identify the conservation issue you were interested in; provide background information on the problem; describe current scientific knowledge on the topic, and identify what is known in terms of finding solutions to the problem.
 More on poster preparation below.
-Everyone must bring their completed posters to class on Monday 20th April.
+Everyone must bring their completed posters to class on Monday 26th April.

 Half the group will present their posters in the first poster session, while the other half of the class evaluates those posters.
 During the second session, roles will switch.
-Poster sessions will be held during the class sessions on 20^{th} and 22^{nd} April and will take place in the lecture hall and the adjacent lobby area.
+Poster sessions will be held in the North Reading Room of the Wilbur Cross Building during the last two class sessions on 26th and 28th April (DO NOT come to the regular lecture hall or you will miss the sessions and get a terrible grade as a result).
+I will try to arrange a way for people to set up posters earlier in the day so that you do not need to carry them with you from class to class all day long (more details to come).